-Another that had fallen out of favor but is seeing some renewed interest today, Old Toms are characterized by sugar in the re-distillation making then sweeter than a London Dry gin.
+Another that had fallen out of favor but is seeing some renewed interest today, Old Toms are characterized by sugar in the re-distillation making then sweeter than a London Dry.

 4. Compound Gin

-Compound gin was the beverage of choice for the working classes in the early days of gin production.
+This was the beverage of choice for the working classes in the early days of production.
 The flavor is derived from essences that are added to neutral grain spirits and there is no re-distillation.
 During those early days one of those essences, believe it or not, was turpentine!

 Another type that is seeing a renewed interest today and Hendrick’s is an example; the signature cucumber and rose petal essences are too delicate for the re-distillation process so they are added after the spirit is re-distilled with eleven more traditional botanicals in neutral spirits.
 The result is an exquisitely balanced profile with a delightfully floral aroma.